hashicorp/serf/website/source/docs/commands/tags.html.markdown

 The changed tags will be immediately propagated to other members in the cluster.

+By default, any tag changes made at runtime are not written to disk.
+Tag persistence can be enabled using the `-tags-file` option to the Serf agent.
+More information is available on the
+<a href="/docs/agent/options.html">agent configuration options</a> page.

-Currently the `serf tags` command will not persist tag data.
-Tag changes can be handled using <a href="/intro/getting-started/event-handlers.html">event handlers</a> and the `member-update` event.
+Tag changes can also be handled using
+<a href="/intro/getting-started/event-handlers.html">event handlers</a> and the
+`member-update` event.

 ## Usage